suraykebede/suraykebede/README.md

-- 👋 Hi, I’m @suraykebede co-founder and CTO at Keenin
+- 👋 Hi, I’m @suraykebed
 - 👀 I’m interested in AI, Robotics and Machine Learning
 - 💞️ I’m looking to collaborate on various open source platforms that focus on solving the challenges we face in the fields of medicine and agriculture.
 - 📫 How to reach me @BeingSK101 on Twitter